guicavalheiro/guicavalheiro/README.md

 ## 🔭 Work

 I work in HP, as a software engineering.
 Previously I was a HP intern in data science.
+Before HP, I was a research intern at a NLP Group in PUCRS, the college which I'm graduating.

 ## 🌱 I’m currently learning